tigoCaval/recommendation-algorithm/README.md

 ```

 ### Supporting this project
 If you are interested in supporting this project, you can help in many ways.
-Leave a star :star: or make a donation.
+Leave a star :star: or make a donation of any value.

 ### Sponsor supporting this project
 - []